Scuba Dive Courses

 The basic level for certification courses is the Open Water course and in Cuba almost all dive centers have highly qualified and experienced staff on hand who can impart an open water course and provide all required documents to obtain international certification.

 Several Cuban dive centers offer Open Water Referral courses whereby the diver completes the requisite theory and pool work in their country of origin, and upon presentation of the signed documentation provided by their foreign instructor to the dive center in Cuba, the Cuban divemaster is authorized to accompany the dive student on the 4-5 open water dives required for certification and monitor their performance.
 In this case, the Open Water certification paperwork provided by the Cuban dive center is usually ACUC or SSI (not the certification course school in their country of origin).
 For divers looking to later build on their basic Open Water course and move on to Advanced courses once they’ve achieved the minimum required experience as an open water diver, most international scuba schools accept Open Water certification interchangeably (regardless of the school of issuance) when divers are seeking to achieve higher levels of instruction and build on their skills and knowledge.
+Check out Wikipedia’s List of diver certification organizations for further information on these and other internationally-recognized dive schools.

 Is Open Water Certification right for you?: Individuals who’ve never tried scuba diving before often get their feet wet with a resort or discover scuba course prior to committing to certification.
 A resort course includes a pool session and 1 or two shallow dives in the ocean accompanied by an instructor.
 For some the shallow dive is just enough to whet their appetite for more, and scuba diving evolves into a lifelong passion or occasional hobby while traveling.
 However, some who try the experience in the pool may later not be comfortable with breathing underwater, and a small fraction of potential divers are overcome by fear once they reach the point of actually submerging in the ocean.
 Only you can know whether you might be comfortable with the experience, but a considerable number of divers elect to first undertake a sampler course before initiating an Open Water international certification course.
 WoWCuba provides assistance in reserving and prepaying certification but not resort or discover scuba courses, which are fairly easily contracted locally in most Cuban dive centers.